-Term Definition h. training or checking for a Part 133 operator in relation to its crew members who conduct NVIS flights during the operator's medical transport operations; i. a maintenance flight of an aircraft for the purpose of ensuring the serviceability of the aircraft, or the NVIS, for NVIS operations mentioned in any other paragraph of this definition; j. a test flight of an aircraft for the purpose of certifying the aircraft, or the NVIS, for NVIS operations mentioned in any other paragraph of this definition; j. a test flight of an aircraft for the purpose of certifying the aircraft, or the NVIS, for NVIS operations mentioned in any other paragraph of this definition.
-Notes: Unless otherwise expressly permitted (for example, under this Chapter [sic - Chap 3 of the Part 91 MOS], or under the Part 133 or Part 138 MOSs) NVIS must not be used in any other operations for safe air navigation by means of visual surface reference external to the aircraft conducting the operation.
-This Chapter [sic - Chap 3 of the Part 91 MOS] does not apply to the use of NVIS by any crew member who is not directly involved in air navigation or terrain avoidance functions, and who uses NVIS solely for observation or surveillance.
-For the operations conducted under the Part 133 MOS: means an NVIS flight that is a medical transport operation.
-For the operations conducted under the Part 138 MOS: means an NVIS flight that is an aerial work operation conducted by an aerial work operator.
+- Unless otherwise expressly permitted (for example, under this Chapter [s-c Chap 3 of the Part 91 MOS], or under the Part 133 or Part 138 MOSs) NVIS must not be used in any other operations for safe air navigation by means of visual surface reference external to the aircraft conducting the operation. - This Chapter [s-c Chap 3 of the Part 91 MOS] does not apply to the use of NVIS by any crew member who is not directly involved in air navigation or terrain avoidance functions, and who uses NVIS solely for observation or surveillance.

+For the operations conducted under the Part 133 MOS:

+means an NVIS flight that is a medical transport operation.

+For the operations conducted under the Part 138 MOS:

+means an NVIS flight that is an aerial work operation conducted by an aerial work operator.

 Note: An aerial work operator is the holder of an aerial work certificate.

-NVIS pilot for an NVIS flight, means a pilot who: holds each of the licences, ratings and endorsements required for the NVIS flight by Part 61 of CASR; or if the aircraft is a foreign registered aircraft - is authorised by the aircraft's State of registry to pilot the aircraft for the NVIS flight.
-NVIS proficiency check means a proficiency check of an NVIS pilot in accordance with the requirements under Part 61 of CASR for such a check. operator See the CASR dictionary.
-Part 141 certificate has the same meaning as in Part 141 of CASR.
-Part 141 operator means the holder of: a Part 141 certificate under which Part 141 flight training for an NVIS rating or NVIS endorsement is approved; or a CASA approval under regulation 141.035 of CASR for Part 141 flight training for an NVIS rating or NVIS endorsement.
+Term Definition NVIS pilot for an NVIS flight, means a pilot who: holds each of the licences, ratings and endorsements required for the NVIS flight by Part 61 of CASR; or if the aircraft is a foreign registered aircraft - is authorised by the aircraft's State of registry to pilot the aircraft for the NVIS flight.
+NVIS proficiency check means a proficiency check of an NVIS pilot in accordance with the requirements under Part 61 of CASR for such a check. operator of an aircraft, means: a. if the operation of the aircraft is authorised by an AOC, a Part 141 certificate or an aerial work certificate-the holder of the AOC or certificate; or b. otherwise-the person, organisation or enterprise engaged in aircraft operations involving the aircraft.
+Part 141 certificate see regulation 141.015 of CASR.
+Part 141 operator a Part 141 certificate under which Part 141 flight training for an NVIS rating or NVIS endorsement is approved; or a CASA approval under regulation 141.035 of CASR for Part 141 flight training for an NVIS rating or NVIS endorsement.
 Part 142 authorisation has the same meaning as in Part 142 of CASR.
-Part 142 operator means the holder of a Part 142 authorisation under which Part 142 flight training for an NVIS rating or NVIS endorsement in multi-crew operations is authorised. resolution means the capability of NVIS to present an image that makes clear and

-Term Definition distinguishable the separate components of a scene or object.
-RTCA/DO-275 means the document titled Minimum Operational Performance Standards for Integrated Night Vision Imaging System Equipment , referenced RTCA/DO- 275, dated 12 October 2001, of RTCA Inc., Washington, USA. search and rescue (SAR) operation means an aerial work operation whose primary purpose is a combined search and rescue. system for NVIS, means the system in which all of the elements required to operate an aircraft effectively and safely using NVIS are integrated, including NVG and associated equipment, NVIS compatible lighting, other associated aircraft components and equipment, associated training and recency requirements and continuing airworthiness.
+Part 142 operator means the holder of a Part 142 authorisation under which Part 142 flight training for an NVIS rating or NVIS endorsement in multi-crew operations is authorised. resolution means the capability of NVIS to present an image that makes clear and distinguishable the separate components of a scene or object.
+RTCA/DO-275 means the document titled Minimum Operational Performance Standards for Integrated Night Vision Imaging System Equipment , referenced RTCA/DO-275, dated 12 October 2001, of RTCA Inc., Washington, USA. search and rescue (SAR) operation means an aerial work operation whose primary purpose is a combined search and rescue. system for NVIS, means the system in which all of the elements required to operate an aircraft effectively and safely using NVIS are integrated, including NVG and associated equipment, NVIS compatible lighting, other associated aircraft components and equipment, associated training and recency requirements and continuing airworthiness.
 Note: NVIS is synonymous with aviator night vision imaging system, sometimes called ANVIS. the Regulations means CAR and CASR. unaided flight means the NVIS is in a non-operational position when night vision is not being enhanced by any other means.
 Note: Unaided flight is associated with the de-goggle procedure where the crew member places the NVIS in the non-operational position. used, using or uses in relation to the use of NVIS, means used for safe air navigation by means of visual surface reference external to the aircraft conducting the operation.